erikmacak/logic-memory-game/README.md

 Visit http://localhost:3000 in your browser to see the app running.

 ## 🧱 Built With
--Next.js
--React
--TypeScript
+- Next.js
+- React
+- TypeScript
--localStorage for best time tracking
+- localStorage for best time tracking

+## 📌 Notes

+- Built using the App Router architecture in Next.js 13+
+- Tailwind CSS for styling